fcperni/DataStorytellingWithPowerBI/Script.md

 ## 04 - Narrative structure.

-Now we are ready to talk about creating stories with data.
+Last step is narrative structure.
 In order to create a good story, like the one you can tell your kids before going to bed, we have to think like writers.
 The canonical structure of a story consists on beginning, middle and end.

 ### Beginning

 - The setting: When and where does the story take place?
-- The main character: Who is driving the action?
+- The main character: Who is driving the action? - The audience, ourselves, a third party ...
-- The imbalance: Why is it necessary, what has changed?
+- The imbalance: Why is it necessary, what has changed?  - What is the problem we need to solve?
-- The balance: What do you want to see happen?
+- The balance: What do you want to see happen? - What is neede to reach an equilibrium?
-- The solution: How will you bring about the changes?
+- The solution: How will you bring about the changes? - It is a good idea to give the solution in the first step, so the goal is clear throughout the presentation, and in the following steps we can back up our proposed solution with data and visualizations.

 ### Middle